voyula/flower-species-recognition/README.md

     --image=examples/102501987_3cdb8e5394_n.jpg
 ```

-Response should be like to;
+Should be response like to;

 ```
 Evaluation time (1-image): 0.854s